Traditional Fermentation of Food

-One of the key words to understanding traditional Korean food is fermentation, a metabolic process that helps food to 'mature' so that it has improved taste and nutritional properties and can be stored for a longer period.
-The Korean foods that best represent the tradition of fermentation developed in Korea include doenjang (soybean paste), ganjang (soy sauce), Gochujang (chili paste) and jeotgal (salted seafood), whose fermentation can take anywhere from several months to several years.
-The degree of fermentation is a key factor in the taste and flavor of food cooked at home and in restaurants
+One of the key words to understanding traditional Korean food is fermentation, a metabolic process that helps food to “mature” so that it can be stored for a longer period.
+The Korean foods that best represent the tradition of fermentation developed in Korea include doenjang (soybean paste), ganjang (soy sauce), gochujang (chili paste), and jeotgal (fermented fish sauce).
+The fermentation can take anywhere from several months to several years.

 Doenjang (Soybean Paste) and Ganjang (Soy Sauce)

 Two of the most important items of traditional fermented food in Korea are doenjang and ganjang.
 To make them, it is necessary to soak soybeans in water and boil them until fully cooked.
 Then, they must be pounded and formed into brick-shaped lumps, and left to dry and ferment.
 Then, they are placed in salted water in a large pot along with dried red chili and heated charcoal, which help remove impurities and odors during the fermentation process.
 The beans thus prepared are then left for about two to three months until they become fully fermented.
 This product should then be divided into two, solids and liquid, of which the former needs to be brewed for over five more months and the latter for over three months to develop a full flavor and taste.
 Just like wine, soy sauce tends to have a richer flavor and taste when brewed for a longer period.